CALL FOR PROPOSALS

 Instructions for Proposal Submissions

-Proposals must be submitted through the JPDS website (https://www.sjpd-jpds.org) no later than Wednesday, December 14, 2016.
-No e-mail submissions will be accepted.
+Proposals must be submitted through the JPDS website (https://www.sjpd-jpds.org) no later than December 22, 2017.
+No email submissions are accepted.

 Abstract.
 Proposal abstracts should be a summary of the planned presentation and should not exceed 300 words.
-It is strongly recommended that abstracts include, at minimum and where applicable, the following:
+It is recommended that abstracts include the following:

 - a problem statement or research question;

 - a brief description of the conceptual/theoretical framework or model;